WohlSoft/Moondust-Devkit-Help/EditWorld/Items.md

 # Items
 ## Overview
 Main content and part of any world maps.
-There are a construction material, sceneries, level entrances, paths, etc.
+There are construction materials, sceneries, level entrances, paths, etc.
 ## Terrain tiles
-The main design units which are used for creation of terrain design of the world map.
+The main design units are used for the creation of the terrain design of the world map.
 Terrain tiles are not communicating with other elements, there are always static. (except water terrain tiles)

 <ImageZoom
 alt="wld_tiles"
 url="screenshots/WorldEditing/Items/wld_tiles.png"
 :border="true"
 />
 ## Sceneries
 The second design unit.
-Sceneries are can be hidden when player did an opened of the path which placed over them.
+Sceneries are can be hidden when the player had to open the path that goes through them.

 <ImageZoom
 alt="wld_sceneries"
 url="screenshots/WorldEditing/Items/wld_sceneries.png"
 :border="true"
 />
 ## Paths
-Allow to player move between level points and map locations.
-Usually paths are hidden and appearing when player pass the level which placed nearly to them.
+Allow a player to move between level points and map locations.
+Usually, paths are hidden and appearing when players pass the level which is placed nearly to them.

 <ImageZoom
 alt="wld_paths"
 url="screenshots/WorldEditing/Items/wld_paths.png"
 :border="true"
 />
 ## Level entrances
-There are a special units, which are allowing you to enter into defined level or teleport player to other map coordinates.
-Levels can have multiple entrances, but can have difference warp points inside a level.
-Also level point using as game start point.
-If point is not defined, player will start from 0x0 coordinates.
+There are special units, which are allowing you to enter into a defined level or teleport player to other map coordinates.
+Levels can have multiple entrances but can have different warp points inside a level.
+Also, level point using as the game start point.
+If the point is not defined, the player will start from 0x0 coordinates.

 <ImageZoom
 alt="wld_levels"
 url="screenshots/WorldEditing/Items/wld_levels.png"
 :border="true"
 />
 ### Level Entrance Properties
 <ImageZoom
 alt="wld_levels"
 url="screenshots/WorldEditing/LevelItemProps.png"
 :border="false"
 />

-**Position** - Displaying current coordinated of selected item.
+**Position** - Displaying currently coordinated with the selected item.

-**Level ID** - ID of level item which defined in the global configuration.
+**Level ID** - ID of a level item defined in the global configuration.

-**Array ID** - the connection nodes of selected item.
+**Array ID** - the connection nodes of the selected item.

 **Background path** - under level point image will be displayed path image

-**Big Background path** - under level point image will be displayed same path image, but with larger size
+**Big Background path** - under level point image will be displayed same path image, but with the larger size

 **Always visible** - with this option the level point will be displayed always.
-If this flag disabled, level point will be shown only when player open path to them.
+If this flag is disabled, the level point will be shown only when the player opens a path to them.

-**Game start point** - the important option which needed for definition of the player initial position on game begin.
-This point must exist on the world map if you creating the world map based episode (if you creating hub-based episode, this point is not need).
+**Game start point** - the important option needed for the definition of the player's initial position on the game begins.
+This point must exist on the world map if you creating the world map based episode (if you creating a hub-based episode, this point is not needed).

 **Level file** - defining the target level file.

-**Level Title** - This is a level title which will be displayed in the game process when player stand over this level item.
+**Level Title** - This is a level title that will be displayed in the game process when the player stands over this level item.

-**Enter to door #** - defining the warp Array ID, where player will be entered after start level.
-If value is 0, the player start level from it's default start point.
+**Enter to door #** - defining the warp Array ID, where the player will be entered after start level.
+If the value is 0, the player starts level from its default start point.

 **Open paths by exits** - defining the <span class="ref_result">condition for open path per each side of level point.</span>

-**Goto coorditanes** - If these values are set, this point will teleport playable character to defined location.
-Also you can select target point in the interactive mode when you press the "Set" button.
+**Goto coordinates** - If these values are set, this point will teleport the playable character to a defined location.
+Also, you can select a target point in the interactive mode when you press the "Set" button.

 ## Music Boxes
-There are a special units which are switching playing music when player character stand on them.
+There are special units that are switching playing music when the player character stands on them.

 <ImageZoom
 alt="wld_musicboxes"
 url="screenshots/WorldEditing/Items/wld_musicboxes.png"
 :border="true"
 />